-The African Trade Insurance Agency's (ATI) A3 IFS rating reflects its strong capitalization and liquidity relative to its insured exposures, high quality and conservative investment portfolio, strong relationships with a number of global reinsurers that provide significant risk-bearing capacity, good market position and reputation in originating credit and political risk insurance on a pan-African basis, and playing a key role in facilitating investment into Africa, and strong underwriting profitability.
+The African Trade Insurance Agency's (ATI) A3 insurance financial strength rating (IFSR) reflects its strong capitalization and liquidity relative to its insured exposures, high quality and conservative investment portfolio, strong underwriting profitability, strong relationships with a number of global reinsurers that provide significant risk-bearing capacity, good market position and reputation in originating credit and political risk insurance on a pan-African basis and facilitating trade and investment into Africa.
 In addition, Moody's noted that ATI benefits from preferred creditor status (PCS) with all of its member sovereigns, which moderates its exposure to defaults on a large portion of its portfolio.